mfsabbagh/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Mark Sabbagh, MD, PhD
+title: Mark F Sabbagh, MD, PhD

 # Is this the primary user of the site?
 superuser: true